hasanuzzamanbe/laravel-vue-example/README.md

     `php artisan ui vue`

-Setup your Vue files on resource directory like this example project
+Setup your Vue files on resource directory like this example project.

+visit laravel <a href="https://laravel.com/docs/7.x">official documentation</a>  for details.
 </details>